Last Update: May 11, 2016

 The Habitable Exoplanets Catalog (HEC) list a selection of all known exoplanets with any potential to support life, including some unconfirmed planets.
 The catalog tries to be as open as possible as not to exclude any object of interest.
-This selection can be narrowed down as desired using more conservative criteria based on different habitability metrics.
-For example, the following two figures divides the objects of interest of HEC into a conservative and optimistic sample.
+The selection can be narrowed down as desired using more conservative criteria based on different habitability metrics.
+The Data section has more technical details.
+Check the Methods section for an explanation of the metrics and classifications used here.

-These are orbital analyses for all the planets of the catalog.
+These are orbital analyses for all the planets in the catalog.
 It includes the dimensions of the habitable zone and better estimates of the equilibrium temperature for those planets in elliptical orbits.
 Each thumbnail links to the orbital diagram.
 Explanations and orbits for all known exoplanets are available in the PHL's Exoplanet Orbital Catalog.

 These are simple orbital visualizations of the stellar systems of the planets in the catalog.
 They include to scale all planets in each stellar system including those hot (red), cold (blue), and potentially habitable (green).
 Stars and planets are not to scale with each other (size estimated when not known).
 Each thumbnail links to the stellar diagram.
 The habitable zone (shaded green area) corresponds to the optimistic case for super-Earths (~5 Earth masses).

 Location in the night sky of all the known stellar systems with potentially habitable worlds (some systems have more than one planet).
 Click the image to enlarge.
 Image Credit: PHL @ UPR Arecibo, Jim Cornmell.